dwyl/labels/README.md

 - `T[x]d` #F06292 - time in 'x' days it should take (estimation)
 - `T[x]h` #F7C6C7 - time in 'x' hours it should take (estimation)
 - `technical` #D4C5F9 - technical issue for developers

+Github also gives you a pre-populated list of labels with every repo:

+- `bug` #EE0701 - report a [bug](https://en.wikipedia.org/wiki/Software_bug), not to be confused with a request for additional changes to the code
+- `duplicate` #CCCCCC - duplicate issue (link to duplicate in comments)
+- `enhancement` #84B6EB - improving existing code
+- `help-wanted` #128A0C - looking for help or expertise on a subject
+- `invalid` #E6E6E6 - issue is not valid (not used in dwyl)
+- `question` #CC317C - for open questions
+- `wontfix` #ffffff - when an issue won't be addressed (add a comment to the issue as to *why* this is the case)

 ## Questions/Suggestions